UnoMartino/psr-react/README.md

 # Radio Song Requester
-### Radio Song Requester lets the user see what is played on the radio at the moment and allows the user to request their song to be played next.
+### Radio Song Requester lets the user see what is played on the radio at the moment and allows user to request their song to be played next.
 Integration with Spotify and lyrics database guarantees quick and automated request verification.

 ## Functions
 - Lyrics local cache